QuantEcon/lecture-python-advanced.myst/_sources/knowing_forecasts_of_others.md

 In each industry, a competitive equilibrium prevails.

-To rationalize the big $K$, little $k$ connection, we can think of there being a continuum of each type of firm, with each firm being indexed by
+To rationalize the big $K$, little $k$ connection, we can think of there being a continuum of  firms in industry $i$, with each firm being indexed by
 $\omega \in [0,1]$ and
 $K^i = \int_0^1 k^i(\omega) d \omega$.